maithilisd/react-nasa-apod-app/README.md

    ```

 5. **Open your browser and navigate to:** Open your browser and navigate to [http://localhost:5173](http://localhost:5173/) to see the application in action.

+## Deployment

+The application is deployed on Netlify and can be viewed [here](https://nasa-apod-app-react.netlify.app/).